googleapis/repo-automation-bots/packages/merge-on-green/README.md

 Once installed, this bot merges PRs once reviews have been approved and tests have passed.
 Briefly speaking, the bot does the following:

-- User kicks off a PR, adds an ‘automerge’ label or ‘automerge: secure’ label.
-The ‘automerge: secure’ label makes sure that further commits cannot be pushed to the PR while tests are waiting to pass.
+- User kicks off a PR, adds an ‘automerge’ label or ‘automerge: exact’ label.
+The ‘automerge: exact’ label makes sure that further commits cannot be pushed to the PR while tests are waiting to pass.
 If further commits are pushed, the bot will re-request the reviewers' approval.
 - Bot listens to PR and checks to see if appropriate label was added.
 If so, the PR info is added to Datastore as an entry
 - *A cron job will run the logic below every four minutes, until it hits two hours.
 Once it hits two hours, the job will pass in a status called ‘stop’, which the logic will then use to determine an outcome*